the AVERAGE kinetic energy of an object's particles due to non-directional motion at the atomic level

 2) There are no negative temperatures

-How hard it is to change the temperature of something.
+The price you pay (in energy) to change the temperature of something.

 high specific heat